ska-telescope/developer.skatelescope.org/src/tools/ci-cd.rst

 *****

 How the SKA does Continuous Integration and Deployment, using GitLab's tools.
-These pages describe the full :doc:`CI process </tools/ci-cd/continuous-integration>`, the :doc:`/tools/ci-cd/gitlab-variables`, the :doc:`/tools/ci-cd/best-practices-tips-and-tricks` used for projects, and a mirror of the :doc:`/tools/ci-cd/ci-dashboard`.
+These pages describe the full :doc:`CI process </tools/ci-cd/continuous-integration>`, the :doc:`/tools/ci-cd/gitlab-cicd-settings`, the :doc:`/tools/ci-cd/gitlab-variables`, the :doc:`/tools/ci-cd/best-practices-tips-and-tricks` used for projects, and a mirror of the :doc:`/tools/ci-cd/ci-dashboard`.

 .. toctree::